Notifications

 Item-level metrics

-The Item report gives you an in-depth view of item-level metrics, including:
+The Item Report gives you an in-depth view of item-level metrics, including:

 • Partner ID: An identifier Walmart uses internally for Marketplace sellers, often to assist Solution Providers.